ximplementation/ximplementation-spring/README.md

 # ximplementation-spring
 Ximplementation-spring lets you use ximplementation in Spring.

-The class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor` is a Spring `BeanPostProcessor` for creating ximplementation beans.
+The class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor` is a `BeanPostProcessor` for creating ximplementation dependency beans in Spring.

 Simply add the following content